How to Make Homemade Candles for Beginners

-After making your first candle, you can advance to various types of candles and choose the appropriate wax and wick for a more advanced project.
-Alternatively, you can personalize your candle even further by choosing a fragrance or essential oil to scent your candle—the variations of candles you can make are only limited by your imagination and your willingness to experiment.
+After making your first candle, you can get more adventurous and try making different types of candles; be sure to choose the appropriate wax and wick for a more advanced project.
+Want a more personal touch?
+You can customize your candle even further by selecting a fragrance or essential oil to scent your candle—the variations of candles you can make are limited only by your imagination and your willingness to experiment.

 - Fragrance (optional)

 - Color (optional)